annotation/text-fabric/docs/Api/App.md

         indicates whether a passage label should be put next to a displayed node or tuple of nodes.

+    ??? info "showFeatures=True"
+        indicates whether pretty displays should show relevant features and their values.

 ??? abstract "A.displaySetup()"
     ```python
     A.displaySetup(parameter1=value1, parameter2=value2, ...)